heyuan7676/ts_eQTLs/README.md

 done
 ```

-To collect the results from multiple runs, user can run the following command.
+To collect the results from multiple runs, users can run the following command.
 The output will be saved in ```output/choose_para.txt```.
 ```
 Rscript sn_spMF/tune_parameters.R -f choose_para.txt
 ```